woocommerce/woocommerce/readme.txt

 * Tweak - Show loading graphic when order form is submitted. #22664
 * Tweak - Add alt text to gallery images #22863
 * Tweak - Improved `display_name` generation during checkout. #22786
+* Tweak - Added tooltip to refund-amount input box and made it readonly when taxes are enabled. #22820
 * Template - Moved the order of rememberme checkboxes for accessibility so they tab in order. #21454
 * Template - New structure for attributes template, including new `woocommerce_display_product_attributes` filter. #22480
 * Dev - Introduce `woocommerce_reviews_title` filter. #22216